In that era of Old Testament history known as the divided kingdom, the greatest ruler was Hezekiah of Judah.

 Malac (“angel”) might better be rendered here as “messenger.”
 A consideration of all the Old Testament information concerning this person leads to the conclusion that he is to be identified with the pre-incarnate Logos, the Christ of the New Testament (cf. Jn.
 1:1, 14).

-Here is a lesson we can learn from this: Christ is not only a loving saviour, he is a demanding judge as well (cf. Revelation 19:11ff).
+Here is a lesson we can learn from this.
+Christ is not only a loving savior, but he is also a demanding judge (cf. Rev. 19:11ff).

-(1) Herodotus, the “father” of ancient Greek history, records what is probably an Egyptian legend (that grew out of this historical event).
-He suggests that Sennacherib’s fighting force was greatly reduced when “in one night,” a plague of field mice gnawed the quivers, bowstrings, and shield-straps of his soldiers, thus making them suddenly vulnerable to their enemies (cf. Edersheim 1995, 933).
+For example, Herodotus, the ancient Greek historian, records what is probably an Egyptian legend that grew out of this historical event.
+He suggests that Sennacherib’s fighting force was greatly reduced when in one night, a plague of field mice gnawed the quivers, bowstrings, and shield-straps of his soldiers, thus making them suddenly vulnerable to their enemies (cf. Edersheim 1995, 933).

 Now when Sennacherib was returning from his Egyptian war to Jerusalem, he found his army under Rabshakeh his general in danger [by a plague], for God had sent a pestilential distemper upon his army; and on the very night of the siege, a hundred fourscore and five thousand, with their captains and generals, were destroyed (Antiquities of the Jews 10.1.5).

 Finally, we are informed that after the destruction of a major portion of his army, Sennacherib returned to Nineveh in Assyria.
-Some twenty years later, as he was worshipping in the temple of his pagan god, two of his own sons killed him with the sword (cf. Isaiah 37:38), and thus was the prophet’s earlier warning fulfilled to the very letter (cf. 2 Kings 19:7).
+Some twenty years later, as he was worshipping in the temple of his pagan god, two of his own sons killed him with the sword (cf. Isa.
+37:38).

 Sennacherib learned that it does not pay to challenge Jehovah.
-Let us remember that these accounts are written for our learning (Romans 15:4; 1 Corinthians 10:6, 11).
+Let us remember that these accounts are written for our learning (Rom.
+15:4; 1 Cor.
+10:6, 11).